cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

 - Start of annotation parsing
 - Completion of annotation parsing
-- Start of validation for each secrets group
+- Start of validation for each secret group
-- Start of secrets retrieval for each secrets group
+- Start of secrets retrieval for each secret group
-- Start of custom template parsing (if applicable) for each secrets group
+- Start of custom template parsing (if applicable) for each secret group
 - Start of file rendering for each secrets file
 - Start of file writing for each secrets file
 - Completion of file writing for each secrets file